Pigeonhole protocol specification

 Pigeonhole message format and constants

-CBOR encoding with a fixed-overhead binary format whose serialised
+earlier CBOR encoding with a fixed-overhead binary format whose serialized size can

 Carriage of these messages differs by hop:

 core/wireandcore/wire/commands; the relevant commands areReplicaMessage,ReplicaMessageReply,ReplicaWrite, andReplicaWriteReply.
-Some of these commands embed trunnel-serialised pigeonhole blobs as their payload.
+Some of these commands embed trunnel-serialized pigeonhole blobs as their payload.

 Fundamental size constants